Indian poetry

 Indian poetry and Indian literature in general, has a long history dating back to Vedic times.
-They were written in various Indian languages such as Vedic Sanskrit, Classical Sanskrit, Tamil, Odia, Maithili, Telugu, Kannada, Bengali, Assamese, Urdu, and Hindi.
+They were written in various Indian languages such as Vedic Sanskrit, Classical Sanskrit, Ancient Meitei, Modern Meitei, Telugu, Tamil, Odia, Maithili, Kannada, Bengali, Assamese, Hindi, Marathi and Urdu among other prominent languages.
 Poetry in foreign languages such as English also has a strong influence on Indian poetry.
 The poetry reflects diverse spiritual traditions within India.
 In particular, many Indian poets have been inspired by mystical experiences.
 Poetry is the oldest form of literature and has a rich written and oral tradition.

+Longest poems

 Indian poetry awards

 There are very few literary awards in India for poetry alone.
 The prestigious awards like Jnanapeeth, Sahitya Akademi and Kalidas Samman etc. are given away to writers of both prose and poetry.
 Most of the awards have gone to novelists.
 Few poets have received these awards.